-As the CEO of the Electronic Transactions Association, Jason Oxman knows more than most about the changing payment preferences of consumers.
-The ETA is a trade association for the payments industry.
-It represents more than 500 companies worldwide involved in electronic transaction processing products and services.
-Prior to joining the ETA, Oxman served as a senior vice president with the Consumer Technology Association.
+As the former CEO of the Electronic Transactions Association and current CEO of the Information Technology Council, Jason Oxman knows more than most about the changing payment preferences of consumers.
+Oxman also served as a senior vice president with the Consumer Technology Association.

-We recently had the chance to speak with Oxman about the electronic payment industry, how the marketplace has changed and how it will continue to change.
+We had the chance to speak with Oxman about the electronic payment industry, how the marketplace has changed and its future trajectory.
 In addition, we asked him some rapid-fire questions about technology, his career and the advice he has received over the years.

 A: Protecting customer data is of extreme importance to merchants and their payments industry partners.
-Regardless of individual options, payments technology companies prioritize data security, so making sure you’re up to date on your merchant service provider’s security offerings can help business owners stay protected from the threat of fraud.
+Regardless of individual options, payment technology companies prioritize data security, so making sure you’re up-to-date on your merchant service provider’s security offerings can help business owners stay protected from the threat of fraud.

 The acceptance of EMV chip card payments is an important step for a business to fight fraud.
 Chip cards contain advanced technology that protects consumer information during a transaction, plus they protect merchants from counterfeit card fraudsters.
-Additionally, businesses should invest in point-to-point encryption in their payments systems, which secures the sensitive customer information from the threat of breach.
+Additionally, businesses should invest in point-to-point encryption in their payment systems, which secures sensitive customer information from the threat of a breach.

 Accepting payments from mobile wallets like Apple Pay and Google Pay also gives consumers the safest and most secure way to pay as well, through the tokenization of sensitive data and requiring a unique biometric key like a fingerprint to authenticate the transaction.

-Having an omnichannel strategy – one that captures as many potential ways to pay offline and online – is critical to merchants and their payments technology providers.
-Merchants benefit when consumers have options, so I expect that we’ll continue to see online payment solutions apply to brick-and-mortar commerce, and vice versa.
+A: Venmo is a verb in the modern lexicon.
+Most Americans have more money in their PayPal wallet than cash in their physical wallet.
+Having an omnichannel strategy – one that captures as many potential ways to pay offline and online – is critical to merchants and their payment technology providers.
+Merchants benefit when consumers have options, so I expect that we’ll continue to see online payment solutions apply to brick-and-mortar commerce and vice versa.

 A: Absolutely.
 A business doesn’t just lose potential users of mobile wallets by not providing them their preferred option, they are also losing out on other benefits to their business.
-A recent study from Auriemma found that users of mobile wallets tend to spend more than non-wallet users; plus, mobile wallets give merchants an opportunity to integrate things like loyalty programs, rewards and coupons into the payments experience.
+Users of mobile wallets tend to spend more than non-wallet users; plus, mobile wallets give merchants an opportunity to integrate things like loyalty programs, rewards and coupons into the payments experience.

 A: Cashless payments primarily lower the costs of cash handling and the risk of loss that are inherent in cash payments, like transportation and theft.
 There are too many variables involved to accurately estimate whether stores are hiring fewer staff members as a result of transitioning to cashless payments.

-While high-tech cashier-less stores capture headlines, for most businesses, the biggest change that accepting cashless payments such as contactless cards, mobile payments and chip cards brings is the chance to offer more payments options and drive sales.
+While high-tech cashierless stores capture headlines, for most businesses, the biggest change that accepting cashless payments, such as contactless cards, mobile payments and chip cards, brings is the chance to offer more payment options and drive sales.